-If you’ve always wanted to start and teach a group piano keyboard program at your school, Keyboards in the Classroom will show you how.
+If you’ve always wanted to start and teach a group piano keyboard program at your school or just need new ideas, Keyboards in the Classroom will show you how.
 Public and private classroom music teachers will have an opportunity to create more music-makers at their school and complement existing band, orchestra and choir programs.
 Not only are group keyboard classes a fun and enriching activity, but college-bound students who aspire to become band and orchestra directors will get a head start on learning the keyboard skills that will be required to earn their music education degree.
 And adding group piano as a classroom option will strengthen your job position by adding more students to your teaching load.

 After attending the Keyboards in the Classroom Workshop you will have the tools and skills to start a classroom keyboard/piano program in your school!
 You’ll receive:

 $149 (early bird rate) includes two days of instruction, lunch provided each day, plus all materials. $199 After July 1st.

 Questions?
 Call 972-233-9107 ext.
 211 or email email@example.com.

 Click here to download KIC Travel Information_Reston Va 2018.

 Mr. Mark Linn is in his twenty-fifth year teaching at Parkway North High School.
 In addition to teaching Symphonic, Concert, Marching and Jazz Bands.
 Mr. Linn has also successfully taught group Piano I and II classes for fifteen years.